 Fees

-When PAs and AAs apply to become regulated professionals, they’ll need to pay a fee of £320 which covers their first year of registration.
+When PAs and AAs apply to become regulated professionals, they’ll need to pay a fee which covers their first year of registration.
+On the anniversary of their registration each year, they'll also pay an annual fee to remain registered with us.

 Below we’ve outlined what the fee covers and how we’ve calculated it.